tinytinydev/Visa_TechSeries_ApiSecurity/readme.md

 2. Mutual Authentication
 3. X-Pay-Token Authentication

 Each of this exercises are stored in their respective folder with a Server and Client folder.
-The Server serves as a API provider and Client serves as a API consumer.
-Please complete the exercises based on the sequence above.
+The Server serves as a API provider and Client serves as a API consumer. <b>Please complete the exercises based on the sequence above.</b>

 There is also a folder BrokenObjectLevelDemo which contains codes that will be used to demonstrate Broken Object Level Authorization with Burp Suite.
 No code changes are required in the folder.